 - Open the cold-water faucet nearest the freeze to relieve pressure and reduce the likelihood of breakage.

 - Use a heat lamp or light bulb to gradually warm and thaw the frozen pipe.
 Too much heat in one spot, however, can burst the pipe, so be sure heat is evenly distributed over a large area of the pipe.
 Be extremely cautious if using any electrical appliance to thaw a pipe.
 The appliance could become wet, increasing your danger of electrocution.

-- DO NOT use a blow torch or any type of flame to thaw a frozen line.
-In addition to the danger of fire, extreme heat could thaw the pipe too rapidly, causing it to burst and resulting in potential injury.
+- DO NOT use a blow torch or any flame to thaw a frozen line.
+In addition to the danger of fire, extreme heat could melt the pipe too rapidly, causing it to burst and resulting in potential injury.

 - If you cannot locate the freeze and no water is coming out of any tap, there is a chance that your service line or your meter is frozen.
 Call your local Water utility and request someone to check your meter.
 If your meter is not frozen, it is likely that the service line to your home is.
 In this case since all lines on your side of the meter box are the property owner’s responsibility, you may need the assistance of a plumber – Call MT Dunn Plumbing in an emergency 503.640.2458

 Noises range from loud hammering sounds to high-pitched squeaks.
 The causes may be loose pipes, water logged air chambers, or water pressure that’s too high.
 Anchoring exposed pipes is a simple solution; other remedies such as anchoring pipes concealed inside walls, floors or ceilings, you may need to call a licensed professional.

 Waste pipe noises: